Bakugany/Programming-in-cpp/Task6/task_description.md

   Creates a new modulo counter with number <C> with parameters <P> and <M>.

 • F (C) (P)
-  Creates a new Fibonacci counter with number <C> with parameter <P>.
+  Creates a new Fibonacci counter with number <C> with parameter <P>

 • G (C) (P)
-  Creates a new geometric-decimal counter with number <C> with parameter <P>.
+  Creates a new geometric-decimal counter with number <C> with parameter <P>

 • D (C)
   Deletes the counter with number <C>.